chaanakyaaM/Web-CSV-Analyzer/README.md

 ---

 ## 🤖 Optional: Gemini-Powered Reports
-You can plug in the Gemini API to generate summaries of your dataset's quality, completeness, and key insights — perfect for automated reporting!
+You can plug in the Gemini API key to generate summaries of your dataset's quality, completeness, and key insights — perfect for automated reporting!

 ---